malinpalo/The-Baking-School/README.md

    ![sign](./assets/image/readme.md/sign.png)

  * The Contact Section
-   * The Contact Section provides users with a telefon number and a e-mail adress to enccourage users to take contact.
+   * The Contact Section provides users with a telefon number and a e-mail adress to encourage users to take contact.
    * The user can easily contact The Baking School with questions or other requirements.
    ![contact](./assets/image/readme.md/contact.png)